-The American Academy of Pediatrics established in 2002 five guidelines for the care of children who have tympanostomy tubes.
+The American Academy of Pediatrics established in 2002 five guidelines for the care of children who have tympanostomy or ear tubes.

 The first guideline calls for a follow-up visit within the first month after surgery to ensure that the tubes are open and functioning, to answer questions, and to agree on a plan for any new ear infections.